 - A client base that may be determined by account transaction activity, portfolio size or household assets (for example, household assets of less than $100,000 or $250,000 or a different threshold).

 - Accounts that are transferred to the center without prior customer consent.
-Customers may learn of their transfer through a letter from a customer's broker or brokerage firm stating that the customer's account has been transferred to or "enrolled in" or "assigned to" the firm's investment or call center.
+Customers might learn of their transfer through a letter from a customer's broker or brokerage firm stating that the customer's account has been transferred to or "enrolled in" or "assigned to" the firm's investment or call center.

 - Customers who no longer have a single broker assigned to their account.